 Have you ever wondered about the inner workings of your Masonry fireplace?
 What is a smoke shelf, and how does it help my fireplace?
 Do I really need a damper on my fireplace?
 We've teamed up with Fast Replacement Glass to go through and define all of the main parts of your Masonry fireplace.

-All definititions have been contributed by Jen at Fast Replacement Glass!
+All definitions have been contributed by Jen at Fast Replacement Glass!

 - Hearth.
 Constructed from fireproof materials, it extends beyond the fireplace as a stone ledge, or a tiled surface that is level with the floor.

 - Facing, Fireplace Doors, & Mesh Screens.
 Also known as the decorative highlights of a fireplace.
 The facing serves to protect the wall around the firebox, in addition to being aesthetic and eye-catching.
 This surround can be part of or separate from a mantel.
 In addition, fireplace doors are a beautiful way to further protect your home and loved ones from the flames and hot coals.
 When closed, they also help keep cold air from entering the room when your fireplace is not in use.
 Some homeowners install mesh screens for yet another layer of protection so that they can enjoy the heat from a low burning fire while staying shielded from sparks.